vagari/svg_queries/README.md

 ### The result?

-By using the `object` element and modifying the underlying `svg` code it **is** definitely possible to shrink file size, reduce elements, and still function in `svg` compatible browsers.
+By using the `object` element and modifying the underlying `svg` code it _is_ definitely possible to shrink file size, reduce elements, and still function in `svg` compatible browsers.

 Considering the logo variations mostly involve removing elements it began with organizing elements and toggling them with CSS.
-Similar to [Jason Grigsby's, _Media Queries in SVG images_][jg].
-But one thing that Joe did was switch to a larger, simpler graphic once a size had been reached.
-To emulate that required a bit of math and a combo of [`defs`][jjdef] and [transforms][jjtransform].
-Specifically taking the harp and repositioning it, along with enlarging it, via [matrix][somatrix].
+Similar to an example in [Jason Grigsby's _Media Queries in SVG images_][jg] objects appear/disappear as the viewport changes.
+One thing that's a little more complicated with the simplified version is adjusting element sizes to maximize space and keep things centered.
+It requires a bit of math and a combo of [`defs`][jjdef] and [transforms][jjtransform].
+In this case specifically, taking the harp and repositioning/enlarging it via a [matrix][somatrix].

+### And those questions?

+Well we know there's an alternative.
+How about the rest of the pieces?
+Filesize is definitely reduced.
+Though that is not too difficult to believe.
+We're stripping redundant elements and pulling out their relevant code.
+In the case of the Guinness logo the original file is 37 KB.
+The new file clocks in at 13 KB, 35% of the original.
+As mentioned using the `defs` and `use` features of `svg` elements can be reused.
+The only difficult part is that there can be a lot of extra work after exporting the graphic.

 [somatrix]:http://stackoverflow.com/questions/6711610/how-to-set-transform-origin-in-svg (coordinate transformation - How to set transform origin in SVG - Stack Overflow)